 Just like you make every other chart in Zoho Sheet!
 Select your data range (we can even auto-detect continuous ranges 😉 ), click on the Chart icon in the Quick Access Toolbar, navigate to the Bar Charts tab, and choose Race Charts!
 There, your Race Chart is done.

 You can also customize the chart’s aesthetic and functional elements, right from the side pane.
 Try Sheet’s all new Race Charts, and share your charts on Twitter with the hashtag #ZohoRaceCharts!

+Click here to know more about the Race Charts in Zoho Sheet.
 Have any questions or feedback?
-Send us an email at email@example.com or leave us a comment below.
+Send us an email at firstname.lastname@example.org or leave us a comment below.